sina-saberi/sina-saberi/README.md

 - 👋 Hi, I’m @sina-saberi
 - 👀 I’m interested in programing and ui design
-- 👨‍💼 I’m using react and dotnet as my main languages to develop awesome apps for web or sometimes for android
+- 👨‍💼 I’m using react and .net as my main tools to develop awesome apps for web and more
 - 🥴 i have sleeping problems
 - 📫 sinacorleon@gmail.com